-a.
+- a.
 Regional Vice Presidents-National.
 Three Regional Vice Presidents, one or more of whom shall be a Full member who qualifies under Article VIII, Section 3.(a)ii, shall be elected from each of five geographical regions of the United States and its territories.
-The number of regions and their boundaries are to be determined by the Executive Board (see Article V), and from time to time the Executive Board may change the boundaries of the regions in order that all regions may contain approximately equal numbers of Corporate Members (as defined in Article VIII, Sections 3 and 4).
+One seat in each of the five regions shall be specifically designated, in accordance with regional protocols, for a Full member who qualifies under Article VIII, Section 3. (a) ii.
+However, a member who meets those criteria is also eligible to be elected to any Vice President position in each of the five regions.
+An Affiliate member who meets the criteria under Article VIII, Section 1. (a) ii, may be elected to hold the position in each region specifically designated for Full members who meet the criteria in Article VIII, Section 3. (a) ii.
+The number of regions and their boundaries are to be determined by the Executive Board (see Article V), and from time to time the Executive Board may change the boundaries of the regions in order that all regions may contain approximately equal numbers of Corporate Members (as defined in Article VIII, Sections 1-3 and 4). - b.

-- b.
 Regional Vice Presidents-International.
 Three Regional Vice Presidents shall be elected from a district consisting of all territory outside the limits of the United States and its territories, and the three shall be from different countries.
-In order to maintain three-year staggered terms, the third International Regional Vice President will be appointed by the ICMA Executive Board for a three-year term and will assume office at the 2011 annual conference. - c.
+In order to maintain threeyear staggered terms, the third International Regional Vice President will be appointed by the ICMA Executive Board for a three-year term and will assume office at the 2011 annual conference. - c.
 Executive Director.
 The Executive Director shall be appointed by vote of the Executive Board (see Article V). - d.
 President-elect and President.
 The President-elect shall be elected by a majority vote of the Executive Board (See Article V).
 The President-elect shall be a former ICMA Vice President whose term in that office ended at least one year prior to the date of selection as President-elect.
 Immediately following the completion of the President-elect's term, he or she shall serve as President.